xanderiy/SIGMA-EPISTEMIC-HUMILITY-EVALUATOR/README.md

 ├── EXECUTIVE-SUMMARY.md
 ├── EXECUTIVE-NOTICE-TO-MODELS.md (what we sent to the models) ├── MODEL-RESPONSES-TO-PUBLICATION.md ⭐ (historic responses)
+├── EPISTEMIC-HONESTY.md ⭐ (meta-reflection on truth and bias)
 │
 ├── sigma_auditor.py ⭐ (the script that evaluated the models)
 │